krishh-konar/stock-results-notifier/README.md

 * Edit the `config.py` file and add `CALENDAR_API_CREDENTIAL_PATH` and `CALENDAR_API_TOKEN_PATH` from the previous step and save.

+* If its the first time / its been a while since you ran this script, run `python stock-notifier.py --update-stocks-db` to create/update the databse with latest scrips (Especially applicable for new IPOs that have been listed recently).

 * Add `STOCK_RESULTS_CALENDAR_ID` if you already have a dedicated calendar for saving these result events.
 If not added, the app will ask to create one for you.

 * Add ticker symbols for all the stocks you want to create events for in `portfolio_stocks.txt`, one stock per line.